nasa/cumulus-orca/tasks/request_files/API.md

 # request\_files

 Name: request_files.py
-Description:  Lambda function that makes a restore request from glacier for each input file.
+Description:  Lambda function that makes a restore request to archive for each input file.

 <a id="request_files.RestoreRequestError"></a>